-Pineapple upside down pancake, was the first dish came to my mind, when I looked at heap of pineapples in the store.
-Sunshine brings lots of vibrant colored fruits, so its a wise thought to grab them before everyone seizes from the store's shelves.
-Who will say No to tangy pineapples, it may have pines externally, but it more delicious inside.
+The pineapple upside-down pancake was the first dish that came to mind when I looked at the heap of pineapples in the store.
+Sunshine brings lots of vibrant-colored fruits, so grabbing them before everyone seizes them from the store's shelves is wise.

-But need to be careful while cutting down pineapples, remove the green crown immediately from the stores, this may also save space inside the refrigerator.
-Then slide through the skin carefully with a sharp edged knife.
+But be careful while cutting down pineapples; remove the green crown immediately from the stores; this may also save space inside the refrigerator.
+Then, slide through the skin carefully with a sharp-edged knife.

-The dotted eyes should also be removed with a carving knife, else you may end with throat irritation.
+The dotted eyes should also be removed with a carving knife, or you may have throat irritation.
 Slice them evenly to make this dish.

-1. Combine and all the ingredients except pineapple to form a flowing consistency batter.
+1. Combine all the ingredients except pineapple to form a flowing consistency batter.
 Slice the pineapple.

 3. Pour the batter over the pineapple gently.
 Flip them once it is cooked and turned golden browned.

 4. Serve them with honey or maple syrup.
-Serving them with milk or orange juice would bring a wholesome morning food for the children.
+Serving them with milk or orange juice would provide a wholesome morning food for the children.

 Pineapple upside down pancake

-- Combine and all the ingredients except pineapple to form a flowing consistency batter.
+- Combine well to form a thick flowing consistency batter.
+And set aside.

 Tips and Variations:

-If your children little scared about the big pineapple ring on their plate, then chop them off into a wedge like shapes.
-Form a pattern in assembling those wedges over the pan, and then pour the batter.
-This way you can make your fussy kid enjoy this recipe.
+If your children are a little scared about the big pineapple ring on their plate, chop them off into a wedge-like shape.
+Form a pattern for assembling those wedges over the pan, then pour the batter.
+This way, you can make your fussy kid enjoy this recipe.